iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 {% include figure.html path="assets/img/2024-05-07-llm-decoding-methods/greek_translate.gif" class="img-fluid" %}

 Watch how Google changes its translation as the sentence progresses.
 When the input is just "I," the output is the most literal Greek translation, "ego."
 When it's "I think," it changes to "nomizo," the first person singular conjugation of the verb "think."
 The final phrase ends up using almost entirely different words than the partial translations along the way.
-This is simply a facet of how language works; the meaning of the whole is not just the sum of the literal meanings of its parts.
+This is simply a facet of how most language works; the meaning of the whole is not just the sum of the literal meanings of its parts.

 Since greedy decoding selects the next token based on a local probability optimum without consideration for the collective likelihood of the sequence, it tends to be short-sighted.
 It can miss out on more probable sequences by prematurely zeroing in on the most likely partial sequence so far.